Many young people with learning difficulties, disabilities and autism are not given the opportunity to reach their full potential.

 • Attitudes of employers

-• Set up their own “co-operative” taking action to tackle any problems they collectively identify in their local community
+• Set up their own 'co-operative' taking action to tackle any problems they collectively identify in their local community

 What previous cohorts have achieved

-The most recent cohort of our Fife Co-operative (ad)Venture project created a brilliant video that highlights all the attractions that visitors to Fife can explore.
+One of our Fife Co-operative (ad)Venture project created a brilliant video that highlights all the attractions that visitors to Fife can explore.

 The film, titled The Fife Jaunt, offers a welcome boost to the local tourism sector, having been badly hit by the pandemic.
 That's not all either, as the group have also received local media coverage for their efforts!
 You can watch the video below.